percona/k8spsmdb-docs/docs/helm.md

 which is created for the Operator when you install its Helm chart (use any name you like).

+!!! note
-**NOTE**: If nothing explicitly specified, `helm install` command will work with `default` namespace.
+    If nothing explicitly specified, `helm install` command will work with `default` namespace.
 To use different namespace, provide it with the following additional parameter: `--namespace my-namespace`.

 3. Install Percona Server for MongoDB: